sakshamsood04/course-assistant/README.md

 - Responses are grounded in course materials
 - Source citations are automatically included

-### Railway Deployment
-This project is configured for Railway deployment with:
-- Persistent volume storage
-- Automatic scaling
-- Environment variable management

 ## 🧪 Technology Stack

 - **Backend**: Flask, Python 3.8+